Rome’s opera house has memorials to two tenors: Beniamino Gigli and Nicola Ugo Stame.

 World War II and Gigli

-Gigli was fully accepted by the fascist regime in Italy and, when Italy entered the war, the fifty year old continued to perform.
-The war curtailed his overseas performances but he sang to acclaim in Italy.
+The fascist regime in Italy embraced Gigli and, when Italy entered the war, the fifty year old continued to perform.
+The war curtailed his overseas performances but he remained popular in war-time Italy.

-By the end of the war, he was saddled with a reputation as Mussolini’s preferred tenor and a favourite of the German high command.
-His popularity suffered, particularly at home, but he returned to the stage and concert halls elsewhere.
-He sang at Covent Garden in London in 1946 and embarked on extensive tours, including South America, South Africa, the USA and Canada.
+By the end of the war he had acquired a reputation as Mussolini’s preferred tenor and a favourite of the German high command.
+His popularity suffered as a result, particularly at home, but he returned to the stage and concert halls elsewhere.
+He sang at Covent Garden in London in 1946 and embarked on extensive tours, including to South America, South Africa, the USA and Canada.

 The tours probably exhausted him and he died, in Rome, in 1957.